GoogleChrome/web.dev/src/site/content/en/blog/new-responsive/index.md

 _This_ is the new responsive.

-It’s combining macro layout with micro layout, and on top of all of that, it’s taking user customization and form factor into account.
+It's combining macro layout with micro layout, and on top of all of that, it's taking user customization and form factor into account.

 Any of these changes alone would constitute a considerable shift in how we design for the web.
 But combined, they signify a really big shift in how we even conceptualize responsive design.
-It’s time to think about responsive design beyond viewport size, and start considering all of these new axes for better component-based and customized experiences.
+It's time to think about responsive design beyond viewport size, and start considering all of these new axes for better component-based and customized experiences.